CLOSE SEARCH

 Redeemable preference shares - issued with a predetermined redemption period, after which the company repurchases them from shareholders based on the share value at redemption.

-Drafting Class Rights - the specific rights and limitations attached to each share class need to be considered and defined, such as voting rights (full, limited, none), dividend rights (priority, fixed dividend, participation in residual profits), liquidation preferences (priority in repayment of capital), conversion rights (option to convert to another class of shares) and redemption rights (company's right to buy back the shares)
+Class Rights - the specific rights and limitations attached to each class of shares need to be considered and defined, such as voting rights (full, limited, none), dividend rights (priority, fixed dividend, participation in residual profits), liquidation preferences (priority in repayment of capital), conversion rights (option to convert to another class of shares) and redemption rights (company's right to buy back the shares)

 Board approval - the board of directors must approve the creation and issue of preference shares.